 Rising farm costs

-Farmers need inputs, such as fuel, fertilizer and labour.
+Farmers need inputs, such as fuel, fertiliser and labour.
 The proportion of these costs varies between farm types.
-For example, in 2020-21 fertilizer and fuel accounted for 20% of farm cash costs for broadacre cropping farms, while horticulture producers are more affected by labour costs and availability.
+For example, in 2020-21 fertiliser and fuel accounted for 20% of farm cash costs for broadacre cropping farms, while horticulture producers are more affected by labour costs and availability.

 Between 2014-15 and 2020-21 the average costs of most farm inputs were relatively stable and some key costs decreased.